Fall Semester Program in Marine Biology

 - You will spend 3 weeks focusing solely on research, which is excellent preparation for future research internships and/or graduate school

-- Students in past semesters have returned to BIOS on research internships to continue projects started during this program
+- Students in past semesters have returned to ASU BIOS on research internships to continue projects started during this program

-- You can interact with interns participating in the BIOS NSF-funded Research Experiences for Undergraduates (REU) Program.
+- You can interact with interns participating in the ASU BIOS NSF-funded Research Experiences for Undergraduates (REU) Program.
 Workshops and seminars on the Marine Biology and Oceanographic Research course are collaborative with the REU interns and many projects overlap.
 Collaborating with the REU students offers valuable insights as they often have varied educational backgrounds and are beginning to think about applying to graduate school or other career paths

-- Former Fall Semester students have gone on to publish their project results, in conjunction with BIOS faculty, in peer-reviewed scientific journals
+- Former Fall Semester students have gone on to publish their project results, in conjunction with ASU BIOS faculty, in peer-reviewed scientific journals

 - You'll be spending 15 weeks in Bermuda studying a unique assemblage of marine environments that are easily accessible and ready for exploration